wukekever/wukekever.github.io/_pages/about.md

 ## Skytree - Tokyo
 <div class='paper-box'><div class='paper-box-image'><div><div class="badge">2023.08.21</div><img src='images/tokyo.png' alt="sym" width="100%"></div></div>
 <div class='paper-box-text' markdown="1">
 The Tokyo Skytree is an iconic landmark and communication tower located in Sumida, Tokyo.
 It stands as one of the tallest freestanding towers in the world, soaring to an impressive height of 634 meters.
 This architectural marvel was completed in 2012 and has since become a symbol of Tokyo's modern skyline and technological advancement.
+The tower serves multiple purposes, primarily functioning as a broadcasting tower for television and radio signals.
+However, it is also a major tourist attraction, offering visitors breathtaking panoramic views of Tokyo and its surroundings from its observation decks.
 The two main observation decks, known as the Tembo Deck and the Tembo Galleria, are located at heights of 350 meters and 450 meters respectively, providing visitors with stunning vistas of the city, including famous landmarks like Tokyo Tower and Mount Fuji on clear days.

 </div>
 </div>